 2. Your philosophy creates your attitudes, which create your actions, which create your results, which create your life.

 Your philosophy is how you look at life.
-The decision that you made everyday are largely influenced by the way you look at things.
+The decisions that you make everyday are largely influenced by the way you look at things.
 And soon, this will manifest itself in your life.
 If you think the world is beautiful, then your life will also be beautiful.
 If you look at life negatively, then your life will be miserable.
 In short, what you focus on expands.
 So, what do you focus on?

 3. Simple daily disciplines – little productive actions, repeated consistently over time – add up to the difference between failure and success.